sidsoni59/Chat.CLI/README.md

 ## Introduction

--   Hey there, welcome to **Chatly-CLI** repository.
+-   Hey there, welcome to **Chat.CLI** repository.
 It is a group chatting application over the private network.
 Easy to setup and easy to use.
 -   **"Suggestions are welcome"**, put your suggestions in issue.

 ## Prerequisite

--   For run **Chatly-CLI** in you system you want to install some softwares.
+-   For run **Chat.CLI** in you system you want to install some softwares.
     -   [Java JDK ](https://www.oracle.com/in/java/technologies/javase-downloads.html "Java JDK")
     -   IDE or Language editor (Download any one if you want to see the code.)
         -   [Sublime Text](https://www.sublimetext.com/ "Sublime Text")